Addiction to Anabolic Steroids

 In a survey of retired National Football League (NFL) players, 9.1 percent of players admitted to using anabolic steroids during their career.

 Many people don’t realize steroids are addictive, and it can be hard to quit without help.
 Many steroid users who quit on their own relapse.
 If you’ve been struggling with an addiction to steroids, help is available.
-Contact now to learn more about your treatment options.
+Contact a dedicated treatment specialist now to learn more about your treatment options.